Visitor Services Volunteer

 Scope and Effect

-The results of the incumbent's activities contribute to the enjoyment and understanding of the park area by visitors, and public understanding and appreciation of the National Park Service mission.
-These activities affect the NPS and its employees, visitors, and other land managers and neighbors.
+The results of the incumbent's activities contribute to visitor enjoyment and understanding of the park area and the public’s appreciation of the National Park Service mission.
+These activities affect the NPS and its employees, visitors, land managers, and neighbors.

 The volunteer has daily contacts with the visiting public, other volunteers, park staff, inholders and park neighbors.
 These people represent a cross section of the nation and of other countries of the world.
 Visitors are of all ages, and from all social, ethnic and economic groups.
 The volunteer has contact with park visitors for the purpose of providing information about area facilities, services, activities and recreational opportunities.
 Public contacts occasionally include dealing with visitor complaints and conflicts, although these are typically referred to the supervisor.